 The placement of a dental implant will usually require multiple visits to see Dr. Williams and our team at Frontier Family Dental.
 During every stage of the implant placement process, Dr. Williams will provide you with the support and care needed to ensure that your comfort always remains our top priority.

 During the implant procedure, Dr. Williams will surgically place the implant directly into the jawbone where the missing tooth’s roots once formed.
-Once the area is cleaned and prepped, a screw is then inserted into the implant to prevent any food debris or gum tissue from entering the cavity.
+Once the area is cleaned and prepped, a special cover is then inserted into the implant to prevent any food debris or gum tissue from entering the cavity.

-Dr. Williams will then pull the surrounding gum tissue over the implant to begin the healing process.
-The implant will remain covered for between three to six months while it begins fusing with the jawbone during a processes known as osseointegration.
+Your gums are carefully placed over the implant to begin the healing process.
+The implant will remain covered for between three to six months while it begins healing to the jawbone during a processes known as osseointegration.
 Osseointegration means “combines with bone” and takes time to complete.
-Some patients may need to wait until the implant completely assimilates to the jawbone before a crown can be placed.
+Patients need to wait until the implant completely assimilates to the jawbone before a crown can be placed.

 Following the surgery, you may experience some tenderness and swelling.
 Dr. Williams will provide instructions on how to care for your implant during the healing process and any necessary medications needed to help manage any discomfort you may experience over the next couple of days.
 Dr. Williams encourages patients to eat cold foods, soft foods, and warm soup throughout the initial healing process.